edimaudo/hackathon_coding_challenges/expert_ai_hackathon/app/readme.md

 ### Application
 The application analyzes printer companion review data scraped from the Google Play store.
 It looks at 4 companion apps: Epson SmartPanel, Epson iPrint, HP Smart and Canon Print.
 It is built using streamlit.
-The analysis focuses on **Emotional traits & Sentiment analysis**.
-It uses the expertAI Natural Language API: Document analysis (keyphrase extraction, Named entity recognition, sentiment analysis) and Document classification (emotional traits, behavorial traits).
+The analysis focuses on generating visualization based on the data and performing text analysis which focuses on **Emotional traits & Sentiment analysis**.
+The text analysis uses the expertAI Natural Language API: Document analysis (keyphrase extraction, Named entity recognition, sentiment analysis) and Document classification (emotional traits, behavorial traits).